-A the end of this process we are left with an unbalanced panel of 7,648 firms, distributed in 60 sectors, for a total of 76,609 firm-year observations.
+A the end of this process we are left with an unbalanced panel of 8,078 firms, distributed in 60 sectors, for a total of 81,454 firm-year observations.
 For each sector, Table 3 reports value added as a fraction of GDP as evinced from the Input-Output Table, and the fraction of output ultimately destined to consumption.
 Table 4 reports the yearly average number of firms per sector and the results of the estimation of equations (1) and (2).

 We carried out a variety of robustness checks.
 We repeated the analysis by deleting all firm-year observations in which an IPO took place.
 As expected, the volatility estimates decrease, but they do so across the board, leaving our results on the relative volatility intact.
 Finally, we also experimented with alternative specifications of the regression equation (1).
 In particular, we introduced a firm-specific time trend, in order to control for trends in the growth process that are not captured by either age or size.
-We also introduced one lead and one lag of GDP growth, in order to capture the fact that some sectors may either lead or lag the business cycle in a systematic way.
 It turns out that adding these factors adds very little to the predictive power of the equation, therefore leaving our results unchanged.